 This course is intended for students who have attained a high degree of proficiency in French and who are interested in completing studies comparable in content and difficulty to a full-year college-level course.
 This course is designed to provide students with a communicative ability in the French language.
 The course objectives are to develop the ability to understand spoken French in various contexts, and to develop French vocabulary sufficient for reading newspapers and magazine articles, literary texts and other non-technical writings without dependence on a dictionary.
 Students will also develop the ability to express themselves in French, both orally and in writing, with reasonable fluency, coherence, and accuracy.
 Students are expected to take the Advanced Placement Exam in May.
 This course is conducted entirely in French.
-Heritage Spanish I (8069) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level Prerequisite: Director Approval.
+Heritage Spanish 1 (8069) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level Prerequisite: Director Approval.
 This course is designed specifically for students whose first language may be Spanish or who are bilingual.
 The course will focus on contemporary issues in the US and Hispanic worlds and how one's language forms one's identity.
 Students will be assessed on points of view in spoken and written Spanish.
-Introductory Spanish I (8020T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level This course is designed for students at the novice level of language proficiency.
+Heritage Spanish 2 (8072) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 10-12 A Level Prerequisite: Successful completion of Heritage Spanish 1.
+This course is designed specifically for students whose first language may be Spanish or who are bilingual.
+The course will explore literature, history, and art through a Hispanic lens.
+Students will be assessed on points of view in spoken and written Spanish.
+Introductory Spanish 1 (8020T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level This course is designed for students at the novice level of language proficiency.
 Focus will be on the acquisition of thematic vocabulary and the incorporation of appropriate grammatical structures essential for basic communicative skills at the novice level.
 Students will learn to speak, read, and write at a beginning level on topics such as school, family, hobbies, etc. They will be able to produce and understand simple conversations.
 The target for this course is novice mid.
 The course will be taught 50-75% in the target language.
-Introductory Spanish II (8025T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level Prerequisite: Introductory Spanish 1 or Prior Course at Novice Level and teacher recommendation.
+Introductory Spanish 2 (8025T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level Prerequisite: Introductory Spanish 1 or Prior Course at Novice Level and teacher recommendation.
 This course is the second year of the two year novice sequence and satisfies the second year of language study for college entry.
 It is designed specifically for students who need a modified pace but wish to complete two years of Spanish.
 Focus will be on thematic vocabulary and reinforcement of novice grammatical structures.
 Students will continue to learn to speak, read, and write about topics pertinent to their lives and will reinforce their knowledge of the present tense from Intro 1 (or equivalent) and build on those skills.
 The target for this course is novice high.
 The Course will be taught 50-75% of the target language.
-Intermediate Spanish II (8022T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level Prerequisite: Successful completion of Introductory 2 or equivalent novice course and teacher recommendation.
+Intermediate Spanish 2 (8022T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 A Level Prerequisite: Successful completion of Introductory 2 or equivalent novice course and teacher recommendation.